 Entry into the broadcast news sequence is limited to students in the Department of Telecommunication who have taken a competitive entrance exam.
 Contact the department office for the examination date.

-Credits: 3; Prereq: 6 credits of English composition, sophomore standing or above, and the ability to type 20 words per minute.
+Credits: 3; Prereq: 6 hours of English composition, sophomore standing or above, and the ability to type 20 words per minute.

 A preprofessional course designed to provide fundamental instruction and practice in writing for the electronic media.